Advocating For Clients When Penile Injections Go Wrong

 Why Penile Injections Are Dangerous

 Many doctors are overprescribing penile injections when medications or searching for the real cause of the erectile dysfunction would be better.
 Doctors who prescribe penile injections are also putting their patient at risk for infection and deformities of the penis.

 Surgeries other than injections that may be able to help with erectile dysfunction include repairing the tissue and blood vessels in the penis or having a penile implant.

 For starters, doctors know the risk of priapism when prescribing penile injections.
-Not only doctors, but the pharmaceutical companies that make the drugs used in penile injections, have an obligation to warn the patient about the possibility of priapism and impotency.
-Malpractice also includes failing to inform the penile implant patient that if they develop priapism they should seek medical attention immediately with an urologist or at the closest emergency room.
+Not only doctors, but also the pharmaceutical companies that make the drugs used in penile injections, have an obligation to warn the patient about the possibility of priapism and impotency.
+Malpractice also includes failing to inform the patient that if they develop priapism they should seek medical attention immediately with a urologist or at the closest emergency room.
 Quick attention to priapism can help mitigate the damage.

 At Crandall & Pera Law, our attorneys know how to hold doctors accountable for prescribing penile injections when other remedies would be better, or for failing to advise the patient about the dangers of priapism.

 If you suffer from priapism because of an act of medical negligence, please call our office at 855-444-6651 or complete our contact form.
 We serve clients in Cleveland, Columbus, Cincinnati and the nearby regions in Ohio and Kentucky.